insight

 Small business owners who offer retirement savings plans may be able to take advantage of tax incentives.
 Matching employee contributions, for instance, is generally tax deductible as a business expense.
 For the first three years of the plan, employers may also be eligible for tax credits up to 50% of the start-up and administration costs or $5,000 (not to exceed $250 per non-highly compensated employee), as well as a $500 automatic enrollment credit per year.

-To find the right 401(k) for their small business, employers generally look for plan providers that:
+To find the right 401(k) for small businesses, employers generally look for plan providers that:

 • Charge reasonable plan and investment fees and have no hidden costs